Article

 You could even mentally break up your retirement into several phases to better estimate how much you might require.
 Spending often starts off reasonably high in the more active early retirement years before falling away.
 It can then pick up again as medical and care needs increase.

-Knowing how much you need each year, on average, and how long you might need that for, will help you calculate the size of the retirement pot you require, after allowing for other sources of income such as State and defined benefit pensions or other assets such as property.
+Knowing how much you need each year, on average, and how long you might need that for, will help you calculate the size of the retirement pot you require, after allowing for other sources of retirement income such as State and defined benefit pensions or other assets such as property.

-2. Get an idea of when you'll retire
+2. Get an idea of when you'll retire using retirement planning tools

-If you’re young and have 30 or more years, you should generally have the majority of your assets in riskier investments such as shares.
+If you’re young and have 30 or more years, you should generally have the majority of your assets in riskier investment strategies such as shares.
 Larger ups and downs in the value of your pot are inevitable, but over the longer term, you should be able to secure higher returns that more reliably outpace inflation – rises in the cost of living.
 What’s more, if you are adding to your retirement portfolio consistently over your working life, temporary market volatility along the way can actually work out to your advantage.

 3. Explore tax relief opportunities